Topic 8: Become Familiar with the Key Words and Phrases on the MPRE

 MPRE Tip #1: Review the Key Words and

-Phrases that are found on the MPRE
+Phrases That Are Found on the MPRE

-An example of some key words and phrases on the MPRE that we see students struggle with are as follows:
+Some key words and phrases on the MPRE that we see students struggle with are as follows:

-“Subject to Discipline”
+“Subject to discipline”

-Asking “Is a lawyer subject to discipline?” is basically the same things as asking: Did the lawyer violate a rule under the ABA model rules?
-(If it applies to a judge, it is asking if the judge violated a rule under the ABA Code of Judicial Conduct).
+Asking “Is a lawyer subject to discipline?” basically is the same as asking: “Did the lawyer violate a rule under the ABA Model Rules?”
+(If it applies to a judge, it is asking if the judge violated a rule under the ABA Code of Judicial Conduct.)

-Some students mistakenly follow whatever they learned in their Professional Responsibility classes in law school.
+Some students mistakenly follow whatever they learned in their Professional Responsibility class in law school.
 This can be a mistake because a lot of law schools teach state-specific material.
 That is, they will teach you what your jurisdiction’s rules are.
 These rules may not be the same as the rules you need to know for the MPRE.

 These are two very different things!
-If a question asks, “Is the lawyer subject to civil liability?” you generally have to look for malpractice (the most common), misrepresentation, or breach of fiduciary duty.
+If a question asks, “Is the lawyer subject to civil liability?” you generally have to look for malpractice (the most common), misrepresentation, or breach of a fiduciary duty.

-In malpractice contexts, you have to look for a duty, breach of duty, and that it caused some actual harm to the client.
-If the lawyer did something horrible, like for example, got really drunk during trial, but it didn’t cause any harm to the client because, for example, the client would have been found guilty of committing the crime anyway, the lawyer is not subject to civil liability for malpractice!
-However, the lawyer would likely be subject to discipline.
-Just paying attention to this key language can make the difference between answering a question correctly or answering it incorrectly!
+A lot of times, the element that is missing in a negligence case against the lawyer is harm.
+If the lawyer did something horrible, like for example, got really drunk during trial, but it didn’t cause any harm to the client because, for example, the client would have been found guilty of committing the crime anyway—the lawyer is not subject to civil liability for malpractice!
+However, the lawyer would be subject to discipline.
+Just paying attention to this key language can be the difference between answering a question correctly or answering it incorrectly!

-Other key words and Phrases
+Other Key Words and Phrases

 MPRE Tip #2: Get Good at Quickly